mariuszdrynda/nondeterministic_virtual_machine/README.md

 # Nondeterministic Virtual Machine

-This will be a virtual machine for nondeterministic programming language write in C++ (also using Flex & Bison).
-Project will be divided into two parts: first, compiler of nondeterministic programming language, and second: virtual machine.
+This will be a virtual machine for nondeterministic programming language written in C++ (with help of Flex & Bison).
+This project will be divided into two parts: first, compiler of nondeterministic programming language, and the second one: code executor.

-Compiler will generate abstract syntax tree from input code and pass it into VM.
-VM will execute code.

 Current status: compiler generates syntax tree, but still need to fix a few bugs.
 Then need to implement semantic analyzer.
 Then perhaps do some optimalizations.

-Virtual machine doesn't exists yet.
+Executor doesn't exists yet.

-Requirements: Bison 3.4, Flex 2.6.4, C++ 17 (I'm using G++ 7.2).
+If you want to compile this project you need Bison 3.4, Flex 2.6.4 and C++ 17 (I'm using G++ 7.2).
+You can use any later version of Bison and/or flex.
 C++ 17 is required, because AST uses std::variant.

 ### Usage

 - bison -d parser.yy
 - flex scanner.l
-- g++ -std=c++17 driver.cc parser.tab.cc lex.yy.c ast.cpp
+- g++ -std=c++17 driver.cc parser.tab.cc lex.yy.c ast.cpp semanticAnalyzer.cpp

 ## WORK THAT REMAINS